 Eastman SB59v vs Gibson Les Paul Standard

-The Eastman is tought to beat.
+The Eastman is tough to beat.

 - Custom Shop Quality